 1. COLD BREW ICED TEA – Our favourite for sure!
 Use a sealable container.
 Pour cold water over loose leaf tea and place it in the fridge.
 The ratio of leaves and water are the same as you would brew hot tea.
 Flavours will come out after a few hours of steeping but you can easily let it steep overnight (especially if you are making white or green iced tea).

 No need for added sugars, the taste of the tea will be refreshing and smooth and you can keep it in the fridge for several days.
 Colder temperature doesn't steep out the tannins the way hot water does, so cold-brewed tea is less astringent and less caffeinated.
 Feel free to add some lemon or orange to your cold-brew oolongs or black teas!
-Renegade favourite - Acacia Rain with no additional sugars :)
+Renegade favourite - white tea with no additional sugars :)

 2. THE HOT METHOD, COOLING WITH ICE – This method requires brewing your tea with hot water.
 As you will cool it down with ice, you would need to prepare a concentrate of tea.
 Take a loose leaf tea and pour it over with half the required amount of hot water.
 The temperature of the water should be chosen according to the brewing instructions of the exact tea as well as the steeping time.
 After steeping is done, remove the leaves and pour over ice.

 This works best if you enjoy bold tastes of black teas.
 We used First Kiss with lemon as our test rabbit- strong, bold and refreshing!

 3. THE HOT METHOD, COOLING NATURALLY – You simply need to make a regular tea (amount of leaves, water temperature and steeping time according to the instructions of the exact tea).
 After steeping, remove the leaves and let it cool naturally.
 A perfect way to consume those pots of tea that you don't finish in the first go!